-Developing countries face significant health risks from water-borne infectious diseases, which are the largest water-related mortality risks faced by households in these countries (Whittington, 2013).
+Developing countries face significant health risks from water-borne infectious diseases.
+It has been determined that infectious diseases are the largest water-related mortality risks faced by households in these countries (Whittington, 2013).
 In countries with inadequate potable water distribution or poor sanitation services, the likelihood of increased mortality from water and sanitation-related diseases increases.